Find Grad Schools

 28 Yearly Graduations

 The 4th most popular school in the country for ecology majors who are seeking their doctor's degree is University of Florida.
 Roughly 53,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
-For the 2020-2021 academic year, 28 doctor's degrees were handed out to ecology majors at UF.
-Of these students, 61% were women and 18% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 28 people received their doctor's degree in ecology from UF.
+Of these students, 57% were women and 10% were members of underrepresented racial-ethnic groups.

 #5